laserpants/trombone/docs/middleware.rst

 ..

 Middlewares are built-in, auxiliary software components providing some functionality which is normally disabled (with the exception of file serving).
 These components may be enabled at run-time and configured to suit specific needs.
-See respective section for details on how to activate and configure a specific component.
+See respective section for details on how to activate and configure a component.

 Available Components
 --------------------